OctopusDeploy/blog/blog/2023-07/azure-container-apps/index.md

 ![Select Azure Container Registry](octopus-azure-container-registry.png)

-Similar to the Service Connection in Azure DevOops, add the feed details:
+Similar to the Service Connection in Azure DevOps, add the feed details:

 - Name: A meaningful name for the External Feed
 - URL: `https://<Login Server>` - example: `https://octopusdeploy.azurecr.io`
 - Credentials:
   - Feed Username: User to connect to the registry.
 I used an app registration.
   - Feed Password:  Password for the user account.
-Mine was the secret for the app registration
+Mine was the secret for the app registration.

-After you fill in that information, click **SAVE AND TEST**.
+Next, click **SAVE AND TEST**.

 Enter the image name, full or partial, you want to search for.